Alexander Graham Bell

 Bell knew the importance of furthering the profession.
 He attended the organizational meeting of the American Institute of Electrical Engineers (IEEE’s predecessor society) in May 1884 where he was elected one of six founding vice presidents.
 And in 1891-92, he served as AIEE president.

 Bell also kept a proud eye on the progress of his invention.
 In 1892, he made the ceremonial call to open long distance telephone service between New York and Chicago, and in 1915 the call to open service between New York and San Francisco.
 For this occasion, Bell was in New York and his erstwhile assistant Watson was in California.
-At the request of an attendee, Bell repeated the first words he ever spoke into his invention, “Mr. Watson, come here, I want you.
+At the request of an attendee, Bell repeated the first words ever transmitted electrically, “Mr. Watson – Come here – I want to see you.”
 To which, Watson replied from across the continent, “Well, it would take me a week now.”
 In 1914, Bell was awarded the Edison Medal 'For meritorious achievement in the invention of the telephone.'

 Profits from the Bell Company eventually made Bell very wealthy.
 After 1892 the Bell family lived in both Washington, D.C. and Nova Scotia.
 Bell never stopped experimenting and inventing.
 He conducted experiments with flying machines and became a prominent spokesman for the oral method of teaching the deaf to speak and read lips, a method he developed and which is still in use today, although it remains controversial.
 Although he was not involved in the daily operations of the growing telephone industry, he remained interested in the development of the technology.

 Alexander Graham Bell died at his summer home in Baddeck, Nova Scotia on 2 August 1922.
 During his funeral two days later, every telephone in the United States and Canada went silent for one minute in Bell’s honor.